gtracy/madison-transit-api/README.md

 You should now be able to use the API as documented to fetch realtime bus data, substituting your URL for api.smsmybus.com

+GCP Deployment
+---
+The App Engine SDK is deprecated so you must use the command line tools.
+Here's a note for myself to remember the command. :)

+`gcloud app deploy --project=msn-transit-api --version=FIXME --no-promote`

+CRON only

+`gcloud app deploy --project=msn-transit-api ./cron.yaml`